 DOL-Only PIRL (ETA-9172):

 The ETA-9172 includes a set of all of the data elements that DOL is approved to collect for these programs, many of which are used to aggregate the WIOA Quarterly Report (ETA-9173).
-This DOL-only data collection (OMB Control No. 1205-0521), includes all of the data elements in the Joint PIRL.
+This DOL-only data collection (OMB Control No. 1205-0521) includes all of the data elements in the Joint PIRL.
 This data collection also has additional data elements relevant to DOL-administered programs and authorized the application of the DOL-only PIRL to non-WIOA programs and WIOA non-core programs.

 Quarterly Performance Report (ETA-9173):